 or call (941) 473-1466 for information.
 Please mention this source.

 Introductory kit; $26.95 plus $6.95 Priority shipping.
 Foreign shipping $9.50.
 Insurance, is highly recommended (we pay the cost of US insurance) We cannot be held accountable for lost or mis-directed foreign orders.
-Florida residents please add sales tax.
-U.S. funds only.
+U.S. funds only please.